Dynoxide

 I built Dynoxide because DynamoDB Local was driving me mad.
 It needs Docker or a JVM, takes seconds to start, and eats memory just sitting there.
 I wanted something I could spin up instantly for local development and testing without all that overhead.
 I also needed something we could embed directly into a native app we're building - which ruled out anything that runs as a separate process.

 Dynoxide is a single ~3MB Rust binary backed by SQLite.
 It covers pretty much everything DynamoDB can do - table management, item CRUD, batch processing, transactions, PartiQL queries, TTL, and DynamoDB Streams.
-It passes 526 conformance tests that verify behaviour against real DynamoDB.
+It passes the full conformance suite that verifies its behaviour against real DynamoDB.

 Three ways to run it